TommasoRonconi/P1.8_ljmd/README.md

 We notice how, for a problem of small size (i.e. number of atoms = 108), there is a slight speedup up to 6 threads; afterwards, there is a noticeable decrease in the performance.

-On the contrary, for a problem of a bigger size (i.e. number of atoms = 2916), even though not ideal, the speedup increases quite evidently up to 12 threads and plateaus with 18 and 19 threads.
+On the contrary, for a problem of a bigger size (i.e. number of atoms = 2916), the speedup linearly increases up to 18 threads, with a slight plateau on 19 threads.

 The plot suggests that the difference in performance, given the two problem sizes, might be due to the communication time relative to the size itself: for a small problem size, the communications becomes relatively more expensive.